rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240315_New York Times Podcasts.md

 *  Pretty much like the real thing.
 *  Maybe like a normal knockoff Coke.
 *  Do you think there's any difference?
-*  Um, a little bit.
+*  A little bit.
 *  Really?
 *  I don't know if Coca-Cola took their secret sauce when they left or not.
 *  But I don't mean to paint a picture of a mall full of only knockoffs, you know?
 *  I think frankly, I was astonished by the amount of Western goods still available.
-*  There were still Chanel, all of the luxury cosmetics and perfume are widely available
+*  There were still Chanel.
-*  in Russia.
+*  All of the luxury cosmetics and perfume are widely available in Russia.
 *  So really what you're seeing is a mall that has actually returned to some semblance of
 *  economic normal.
 *  Yeah.